 Jesus spoke those words at the Last Supper, which took place the Thursday before Easter.

 Later tradition, however, suggests the term comes either from the Saxon word mand, which afterwards became maund — a name for a basket, and subsequently for any gift or offering contained in the basket — or from the French word maund, from Old French mendier, which in turn comes from Latin mendicare, meaning “to beg.”
-In both of these cases they converge in the English tradition, dating back to King John in 1210, of the crown giving gifts to the poor on this date in a container called a “maund” or “maundy purse.”
+In both of these cases, they converge in the English tradition, dating back to King John of England in 1210, of the crown giving gifts to the poor on this date in a container called a “maund” or “maundy purse.”

 In the Roman Catholic tradition, Maundy Thursday Evening marks the beginning of Easter Triduum.
 A triduum is a space of three days usually accompanying a church festival or holy days that are devoted to special prayer and observance.
 Maundy Thursday is followed by Good Friday, Holy Saturday and concludes with evening prayers on Easter Sunday.